 Everyone has to begin somewhere, and so, that's what I did.
 At first, try to start off easy.
 Save jars from jams, pickles etc and wash off the packaging.

-Some tips on what you'll need or may want to put in the jars, could be many everyday things you already at home- great bonus on saving money.
-This could be something you pursue alone, or as a family project with your children or even together as a spouse <3 :D
+I'll list some ideas on what you may want to put in the jars; many are everyday things you already have at home- great bonus on saving money.
+DIY crafts could be something you pursue alone, or as a family project with your children or even together as a spouse!

 So let's begin!

-- Jars, tea cups and saucers, wine glasses (charity shop, or from the kitchen when jams, pickles etc finish) Wash off labels with hot water and soap.
+- Jars, tea cups and saucers, and wine glasses (charity shop, or from the kitchen when jams, pickles etc finish.)
+Wash off labels with hot water and soap.
 Ensure no thick glass jars.

 - Items to put in the jars:

-*Plants- You can use artificial ones too.
-Sometimes it is best, just to ensure it always stays as it is, sometimes plants can die, mold, or wither and affect the piece when this happens.
+- Plants- You can use artificial ones too.
+Sometimes it is better using artificial plants, just to ensure it always stays as it is, sometimes plants can die, mold, or wither and affect the piece when this happens.
 It is safer to go with an artificial type, but it is your choice!
-I have used real plants and not used artificial yet, but my new pieces will be created using artificial plants.
+I have used both variations depending on the project.
 You can compare the two on my blog and see what you prefer, or even make both types and judge for yourself.
 You can of course, constantly use both types- real and artificial throughout your works.
 Sometimes one piece would suit one over the other.